 Sometimes the challenges our bodies experience have a pretty straightforward origin – some sort of accident or ailment leads to discomfort and limitation.
 More often though, the ways we inhabit and use our bodies over time are the issue.
 Chronic misuse may be functional – constant computer use without taking breaks, holding our neck and shoulders in tension when we inhale, or shuffling our feet when we walk.
 Body image and belief-oriented habits are also tremendously impactful – the roles you take on in life, the ways you respond emotionally when stressed, and how you orient to yourself and others are all reflected in your body, very often below conscious awareness.
 If you’re addressing the physical impact of these habits through bodywork without bringing awareness to the habits themselves, you will most likely continue the patterns that created the pain in the first place, and the symptoms will probably return.

-Based on the principles and techniques of the Hakomi Mindful Somatic Psychology, my work to bring awareness and understanding to these patterns is not therapy, but facilitated self-study.
+Based on the principles and techniques of Hakomi Mindful Somatic Psychology, our work to bring awareness and understanding to these patterns is not therapy, but facilitated self-study.
 Guiding you through mindfulness – a slower-paced, reflective state of self-observation and non-judgment – allows us to study your body’s subtle responses to the world, and at times, to draw a deeper understanding of the habitual patterns we sometimes hold.

 Your body’s experience is the most intelligent measurement for whether or not some aspect of your life is working for you.
 Adding mindfulness to our work with the physical body helps you understand the signals your body is sending you every day, and to recognize the patterns you unconsciously hold that create pain, immobility, and limitation.
 Studying those signals will teach you to slow down and make more intelligent, more connected, healthier decisions, and will give you the basic skills necessary for sustaining and deepening the changes Rolfing makes to your body long after our work together is complete.

 To support these explorations, I completed a two-year, 360-hour training in the Hakomi Method through the Hakomi Institute Southwest in April 2016.
+In 2018 I completed additional requirements to become a Certified Hakomi Practitioner.

 “Watching a child makes it obvious that the development of his mind comes through his movements.” – Maria Montessori